iTeam-S/Ampalibe/docs/source/messenger.rst

 .. image:: https://raw.githubusercontent.com/iTeam-S/Ampalibe/main/docs/source/_static/template.png

-The method send_result represent a Message templates who offer a way for you to offer a richer in-conversation experience than standard text messages by integrating buttons, images, lists, and more alongside text a single message.
+The method send_template represent a Message templates who offer a way for you to offer a richer in-conversation experience than standard text messages by integrating buttons, images, lists, and more alongside text a single message.
 Templates can be use for many purposes, such as displaying product information, asking the messagerecipient to choose